OpenAI President Greg Brockman wanted a billion dollars — now his stake is worth $30 billion

 A dispatch from the Musk v.
 Altman trial, as unflattering details from Brockman’s personal journal emerge.

-In an Oakland, California courtroom, a drama is unfolding that could determine the future of who wins the AI race.
-This is week two of Musk v.
+In a courtroom in Oakland, California, a drama is unfolding that could determine the future of who wins the AI race.
+This is the second week of Musk v.
 Altman, a civil trial in the Northern District of California Court where a jury is watching altruism clash with capitalism, while some of the most wealthy and powerful people in the world are airing their long-simmering beef.

-In the lawsuit, Musk claims Altman and co-founder Greg Brockman (now OpenAI president) engaged in a “long con,” using Musk’s clout and expertise to recruit and build the company, only to betray the vision of the company and his one-time friend by “cashing in” with Microsoft’s $10 billion investment in 2023.
-Microsoft is also named as a co-defendant in the case.
+In the lawsuit, Musk alleges Altman and cofounder Greg Brockman (now OpenAI’s president) engaged in a “long con,” using Musk’s clout and expertise to recruit and build the company, only to betray the vision of the company and his onetime friend by “cashing in” with Microsoft’s $10 billion investment in 2023.
+Microsoft is also named as a codefendant in the case.

-Last week, Musk took the witness stand for several days of testimony, and said “you can’t just steal a charity.”
-Musk made the case that he was instrumental in the creation of OpenAI, and shared his expertise as a founder to help attract top AI talent, and to acquire the necessary computing power to build a powerful new AI system.
+Last week, Musk took the witness stand for several days of testimony and said, “You can’t just steal a charity.”
+Musk made the case that he was instrumental in the creation of OpenAI, and shared his expertise as a founder to help attract top AI talent and acquire the necessary computing power to build a powerful new AI system.
 From the stand, Musk called himself “a fool” for donating $38 million in seed capital to the startup.

-On Monday morning, I was in the courtroom as Brockman entered holding his wife Anna's hand, and then proceeded to the stand to face a grilling by Musk's attorney Steven Molo.
+On Monday morning, I was in the courtroom as Brockman entered holding the hand of his wife, Anna, and then proceeded to the stand to face a grilling by Musk’s attorney, Steven Molo.

 Right off the bat, Molo confirmed that since its founding, Brockman put exactly zero dollars into the company, but now holds a stake worth roughly $30 billion, which Brockman confirmed for the first time.

-Molo then asked Brockman if he had ever followed through on making that donation, to which Brockman admitted that he had not.
-“You lied?,” asked Molo — a characterization that Brockman disputed .
+Molo then asked Brockman if he had ever followed through on making that donation, and Brockman acknowledged that he had not.
+“You lied?” asked Molo — a characterization that Brockman disputed.

-Molo highlighted Musk’s access, asking Brockman if he would have been able to just call up Nadella at the time.
-“Would he take your call?,” asked Molo.
-He then showed a photo from an Elon Musk tweet of Nvidia’s CEO, Jensen Huang, clad in his signature leather jacket delivering the company's first Nvidia DGX1 to OpenAI's office.
+Molo highlighted Musk’s access, asking Brockman if he would’ve been able to just call up Nadella at the time.
+“Would he take your call?”
+Molo asked.
+He then showed a photo from a Musk tweet of Nvidia’s CEO, Jensen Huang, clad in his signature leather jacket delivering the company’s first Nvidia DGX1 to OpenAI’s office.

-“Would Jensen be able to pick you out of a crowd of two at the time?” deadpanned Molo.
+“Would Jensen be able to pick you out of a crowd of two at the time?”
+Molo deadpanned.

 A fork in the road